PhantomCybernetics/phntm_bridge_docs/roadmap-and-contributing.rst

 Note that when launched manually like this, on the first run inside the container the Bridge node performs :doc:`first run checks </basics/custom-message-types>` and then exists.
-This is normal behavior but since the container doesn't restart afterwards, you'll need to launch the process again by hand.
+This is normal behavior but since the container doesn't restart afterwards, you'll need to launch the node again by hand.
+Before you do so, make sure to source the environment to get access to any custom packages that may have just been installed with ``source /ros2_ws/install/setup.bash`` (in normal mode, the whole container restarts and fresh environment is sourced automatically).